 Speaking of the engagement models, functional and cross-functional teams should be mentioned.

 Their concept is: if you employ, for example, nine people to work on a project, among them, there probably will be three system analysts, three developers, and three testers.
 This is what a functional team looks like.
 A cross-functional team includes fewer people, and all of them are experienced in all the spheres needed for the project development (coding, hosting, maintenance, etc.).
 Among the advantages of the cross-functional team:

 - Fewer problems with days off, and many other benefits.

-Now, when we’ve figured out why it is considered a good practice to assemble a forward-thinking team, let’s clarify why it is much easier to do with Node.js backend developers.
-As Node.js is practically JS, which is known by most IT specialists, there will be no gap between the front – and backend development.
+Now that we’ve figured out why it is considered a good practice to assemble a forward-thinking team let’s clarify why it is much easier to do with Node.js backend developers.
+As Node.js is practically JS, which is known by most IT specialists, there will be no gap between the front – and back-end development.
 Therefore, the borders will smoothen and allow any participant of the team to pay certain attention both to the client- and server-side.

-This article included much interesting information for the developers.
-It is the technical aspects of Node.js backend development, such as comparison of Node.js with other languages and frameworks, most popular use cases, etc. As an employer, you probably got your questions about the cost of hiring Node.js backend developers, engagement models, and others answered.
+This article included much exciting information for the developers.
+It is the technical aspects of Node.js backend development, such as comparing Node.js with other languages and frameworks, most popular use cases, etc. As an employer, you probably got your questions about the cost of hiring Node.js backend developers, engagement models, and others answered.

-If you are interested in hiring Node.js backend developers, feel free to contact EXISTEK and we’ll help you to build a dream-team of web developers who will build your next market winning product.
-You can fill the form on the contact page or use the chat widget on the right.
+If you are interested in hiring Node.js backend developers, feel free to contact Existek.
+We’ll help you build a dream team of web developers who can develop your following market-winning product.
+You can fill out the form on the contact page or use the chat widget on the right.